-On behalf of the Minister for Fisheries, the Department is the zone manager for the Kimberley Aquaculture Development Zone.
+On behalf of the Minister for Fisheries, the Department is the zone manager for the Mid West Aquaculture Development Zone.
 Among other responsibilities within the zone, the Department is responsible for:

-- the grant of aquaculture licences and administration of leases within the zone (leases are granted by the Minister for Fisheries);8 - adaptive management through licence conditions or the MEMP, as appropriate; - ensuring lease/licence holders comply with the EMMP for the zone; - ensuring compliance with this management policy; and - ensuring the reporting requirements specified in Ministerial Statement No. 966 and any subsequent s.
+- the grant of aquaculture licences and administration of leases within the zone (leases are granted by the Minister for Fisheries);10 - adaptive management through licence conditions or the MEMP, as appropriate; - ensuring lease/licence holders comply with the EMMP for the zone; - ensuring compliance with this management policy; and - ensuring the reporting requirements specified in Ministerial Statement and any subsequent s.
 45A notices (under the EP Act) are met.

-The Department will work in conjunction with the Office of the Environmental Protection Authority to ensure compliance with authorisations, such as the Strategic and Derived Proposal approvals, provided under the EP Act.
+The Department works in conjunction with the Office of the Environmental Protection Authority to ensure compliance with authorisations, such as the strategic and derived proposal approvals, provided under the EP Act.